-Thank you to Debbie Jacobs, who pointed out that many training videos do not include the moment the trainer feeds her dog, and that we need to see that.
+Thank you to Debbie Jacobs, who pointed out that many training videos do not include the important moment when the trainer feeds her dog.
+We need to see more of that.

 Training your dog with food is not only effective.
 It’s also fun.
 Do it for a while and your dog may start preferring his training sessions to his meals, even if it’s the same food.
 You will learn things too, and will enjoy seeing your dog get enthusiastic and attentive.

-It seems to be human nature to be a little cheap with the food at first, so this is another reason for the video.
+It seems to be human nature to be a little cheap with the food at first.
+That’s another reason for the video.
 I’m showing high rates of reinforcement in the clips.
-Most people are surprised at first by how much food we use.
+Most people are surprised at first by how much food positive reinforcement-based trainers use.
 But if you are going to do it, do it right.
 Using a high rate of reinforcement makes it fun, helps keep your dog’s interest, and builds a strong behavior.

-Some people talk like using food and building a good relationship are mutually exclusive.
+Some people talk imply using food and building a good relationship are mutually exclusive.
 But the opposite is true.
 Have you ever heard a new mom say, “I don’t want to nurse my baby because I don’t want her to associate me with food and comfort.
 I want her to love me for me!”?
-Has your grandmother ever said, “I was going to make you some cookies but I didn’t want that to get in the way of our relationship”?
+Has your grandmother ever said, “I was going to make you some cookies, but I didn’t want them to get in the way of our relationship”?
 Being the magical source of all sorts of good food for your dogs doesn’t hurt your relationship at all.
-Likewise, your dog’s being a source of comfort when the human world is harsh for you doesn’t cheapen your love for her.
+Likewise, finding your dog a source of comfort when the human world is harsh doesn’t cheapen your love for her.

 I know, I know.
 The analogies with the new mom and grandmother are flawed.
 Those are classical associations and in the case of our dogs, we are talking about training with food.
 Making food contingent on behavior.
-Please give me a pass on that for now; I’ll address it in a future post.
-Besides, the net effect of using lots of food gets you the classical association anyway.
+Please give me a pass on that for now.
+The net effect of using lots of food gets you the classical association anyway.

 Why Train at All?